 Time has a feminine rhythm.

 This is because she is ephemeral—we can’t see her, touch her or taste her.
-In fact, we are not aware of her UNTIL we measure her.
+In fact, we can’t describe her UNTIL we measure her.
 The goddess associated with time is Seshat.

 The circle above can refer to our solar year (1,461 days).
 If the circumference of the outer circle is equal to the perimeter of the largest square then we can make each side length equal to 365.25 days.
 By nesting the square four times using √2, the lunar cycle also becomes apparent: 91.31 days.